python33r/socs-fyp-grading/starter.typ

   // Uncomment line below for projects that fail on English Competency
   //english-ok: false,
   comments: [
+    /*
-    // Put overall feedback on the project here
+       Put overall feedback on the project here

-    // You can write multiple paragraphs here and in the other
-    // comments fields - use a blank line to separate them ],
+       You can write multiple paragraphs here and in the other comments fields (use a blank line to separate them)

+       Comments fields can be left blank in supervisor or assessor reports, but they must all contain text in a joint report */
+  ],
   research-comments: [
     // Put comments on Background Research here